HMS-Core/hms-flutter-plugin/flutter-hms-gameservice/README.md

 #### Game Sign-in Requirements

-- To implement the Game Sign-in function  for players to sign in to your game using HUAWEI IDs please use the [HUAWEI Account Flutter Plugin](https://pub.dev/packages/huawei_account) plugin.
-After the user successfully signs in, HUAWEI Account Kit sends the verification result to your game and you can obtain the player information by calling the related APIs from Players Client.
+- To implement the Game Sign-in function  for players to sign in to your game using Huawei IDs please use the [Huawei Account Flutter Plugin](https://pub.dev/packages/huawei_account) plugin.
+After the user successfully signs in, Huawei Account Kit sends the verification result to your game and you can obtain the player information by calling the related APIs from Players Client.

 #### Testing Game Features